Surrey History Centre reopening

-When we reopen, we will take precautions to protect you, other visitors, and our staff, so ask you to observe all conditions of entry.
-In particular, in line with government advice, face coverings must be worn by visitors to Surrey History Centre unless you are exempt.
+We will take precautions to protect you, other visitors, and our staff, so ask you to observe all conditions of entry.
+In particular, in line with government advice, face coverings must be worn by visitors to Surrey History Centre unless they are exempt.
+Find out if you are exempt from wearing a face covering.

 You will notice a few changes: screens will be fitted to counters, floors will be marked for distancing, open access library items and catalogues will be taped off.

 We will progressively increase our public services and opening hours in line with government advice.
 Please keep an eye on our website or follow our social media channels for the latest updates and news.

 Book your session

-Access is limited to 6 readers per session, and there are two sessions per day, Tuesday, Wednesday and Thursday.
+Access is limited to 6 visitors per session, and (from week commencing 7 June) there are two sessions per day, Tuesday, Wednesday, Thursday and Friday.

 The session times are: